Empaveli

 Warnings

-Empaveli can lower the ability of your immune system to fight infections and increase your risk of developing serious and life-threatening infections, including meningitis caused by encapsulated bacteria such as Streptococcus pneumoniae; Neisseria meningitidis, types A, C, W, Y, and B; and Haemophilus influenzae type B. You must be vaccinated against these bacteria at least 2 weeks before your first dose if you have not already had these vaccines.
+Empaveli can lower the ability of your immune system to fight infections and carries a Boxed Warning for increasing your risk of developing serious and life-threatening infections, including meningitis caused by encapsulated bacteria such as Streptococcus pneumoniae; Neisseria meningitidis, types A, C, W, Y, and B; and Haemophilus influenzae type B. You must be vaccinated against these bacteria at least 2 weeks before your first dose if you have not already had these vaccines.
 If your healthcare provider decides that urgent treatment with Empaveli is needed, you should receive the required vaccinations as soon as possible.
 Meningococcal infections may quickly become life-threatening and cause death if not recognized and treated early.

-May cause infusion-related reactions or anaphylaxis which may be life-threatening.
-Seek immediate medical attention if you develop any of the following, difficulty breathing including shortness of breath and wheezing, swollen tongue or throat, feeling faint, rapid heart rate, skin reactions, including hives and itching, nausea or vomiting, confusion and anxiety, dizziness or fainting.
+May cause infusion-related reactions or anaphylaxis, which may be life-threatening.
+Stop your infusion immediately and seek immediate medical attention if you develop any of the following: facial swelling, difficulty breathing, including shortness of breath and wheezing, swollen tongue or throat, feeling faint, rapid heart rate, skin reactions (such as a rash, hives, or itching), nausea or vomiting, confusion and anxiety, dizziness or fainting.

 May interfere with laboratory tests, such as those that use silica reagents in coagulation panels (may cause an artificially prolonged activated partial thromboplastin time [aPTT]).